apache/spark/docs/quick-start.md

 ## Basics

 Spark's interactive shell provides a simple way to learn the API, as well as a powerful tool to analyze datasets interactively.
-Start the shell by running `./bin/spark-shell` in the Spark directory.
+Start the shell by running the following in the Spark directory.

+    ./bin/spark-shell

 Spark's primary abstraction is a distributed collection of items called a Resilient Distributed Dataset (RDD).
 RDDs can be created from Hadoop InputFormats (such as HDFS files) or by transforming other RDDs.
 Let's make a new RDD from the text of the README file in the Spark source directory: